oughtinc/patchwork/README.md

 you are likely to uncover bugs.
 Furthermore, the abstractions used here are probably not powerful enough to build a complete HCH system.

-### "True" Laziness

-The current system _may_ happen to avoid work that isn't necessary; however, it doesn't track which work is actually required.
-It would be fairly straightforward to add the ability to avoid doing any unnecessary work.

 ### "True" Reflection

 The current system allows trees of workspaces to be passed around, and each workspace